 We perform around 13 to 14,000 dialysis per year.

-- State of Art Fresenius Haemodialysis.
+- State-of-the-art Fresenius Haemodialysis.

 - Special dialysis couches at each individual station.

-- Advanced Dialysis includes High flux hemodialysis & online Hemodiafiltration which helps in removal of waste products from the blood contributing to improved survival in patients
+- Advanced dialysis includes high flux hemodialysis & online Hemodiafiltration which helps in removal of waste products from the blood contributing to improved survival in patients

-- Individual tablets provided for entertainment (Available in Padmanabhanagar)
+- Individual tablets provided for entertainment (available in Padmanabhanagar)

-- Smart card for each patient-That contains patient demographic data
+- Smart card for each patient that contains patient demographic data

 - Specialized training & practice for the dialysis team member to carry out cannulations in OT and on mannequins.